History and TraditionPage address: http://www.mnsu.edu/students/basicstuff/history.html

 Two of the sculptures on the Minnesota State Mankato mall are the works of Arnoldus Grüter, a former artist–in–residence at Minnesota State Mankato.
 The black sculpture titled "Chthonic" was carved on–site by the artist from a single block of poured polyurethane foam.
 "Chthonic" was the first sculpture placed on the new mall.

 Ellis Avenue Gateway

-The new welcoming Gateway is located at the Ellis avenue and Stadium road intersection.
+The welcoming Gateway is located at the Ellis avenue and Stadium road intersection.
 For many new students, the intersection of Ellis and Stadium at the crest of the hill is their first glimpse of the Minnesota State University, Mankato campus.
 Since there's no real "front door" to the University, the school decided it needed a fresh new patio.
 This Gateway adds another asthetic to our beautiful campus.
 The view looks quite picturesque.
 The corner sidewalk is widened to allow more pedestrian traffic.
 To accent the existing Pillars carved with our intellectual disciplines, there is a narrow pond, surrounded by low, landscaped hills and greenery.
-There are also two new brick and stone signs with LED lighting.
+There are also two brick and stone signs with LED lighting.

 Kent State – Jackson State Memorial